bhanubalineni06-ops/BunkMeter/README.md

-# 🍏 Bunkifyyy Attendance Calculator
+# 🍏 BunkMeter Attendance Calculator

 > **Minimal.
 Elegant.
 Unique.**

 ## About

-**Bunkifyyy** is a beautifully simple attendance calculator for students, now with a unique look, smooth animations, and extra Gowtham branding.
+**Bunkmeter** is a beautifully simple attendance calculator for students, now with a unique look, smooth animations, and extra Gowtham branding.
 Instantly find out how many classes you can bunk or need to attend to maintain your target attendance percentage.

 ---